fsasieta/fsasieta.github.io/_posts/2016-10-16-telecom-hacking.markdown

 one in a coders competition, but it wasn't long before other people came so it turned out fine.
 The competition started at 8 am so I guess I was there pretty early.
-At some point discussing the our idea another team approached us and we ended up merging into an 8 person team to work on a novel social network application.
+At some point discussing the our idea another team approached us and we ended up merging into an 8 person team to work on a novel  proximity based social application for sharing content with business enabled real time promotions.
 We called it *I'm Here*.
-The novel part of our network was that any person could create groups based on location and interest, and meet with strangers that could be interested by the idea of the group. the groups were temporary, so you would not be constrained to a specific geographic area.
+The novel part of our application was that any person could create groups based on location and interest, and meet with strangers that could be interested by the idea of the group. the groups were temporary, so you would not be constrained to a specific geographic area.
 I wasn't initially convinced about the idea, but I